Learn how to Crochet an Easy Baby Blanket with my FREE crochet pattern!

-If you’re more of a visual learner, you might be interested to know that this pattern also comes with a VIDEO tutorial… just scroll down to view it.
+If you’re more of a visual learner, you might be interested to know that this pattern also comes with a step by step VIDEO tutorial also!

 This blanket is a favourite of mine.
 It’s an easy pattern to work up.
 And as it’s a 1-row repeat it’s nice and relaxing too.
 I don’t know about you but I find that there’s definitely joy in repetition!